JoyeBright/ICLviaQE/README.md

 # ICLviaQE
-This repository contains the data, code, and model required to replicate the results of the experiments in my paper titled **"Guiding In-Context Learning of LLMs through Quality Estimation for Machine Translation**."
+This repository contains the data, code, and model required to replicate the results of the experiments in my paper, "Guiding In-Context Learning of LLMs through Quality Estimation for Machine Translation."

 # Baseline Models
 Random: random_file.py -> run_generation.py
+Task-level: create_task_file.py -> run_generation.py